George W. Bush on Angela Merkel: 'A woman who is not afraid to lead' | DW | 14.07.2021

 "Has Angela Merkel done a good job?"
 I want to know as we conclude our interview.
 "I think so," George W. Bush nods.
 "Both she and I need not to worry about short-term history, because we're not going to know where we stand until long after we're dead."

-For the full interview on DW's YouTube channel, click here.
+For the full interview on the DW Documentary YouTube channel, click here.
 And for the audio version of the interview, click here:

 Amy Gutmann, president of the University of Pennsylvania, looks set to become the next US ambassador to Germany.
 There's hope that she might be the missing puzzle piece to help get the trans-Atlantic ties back on track.